aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

 Imagine that we often perform a complex procedure (workflow) that involves many steps.
 The workflow is always the same but the inputs may change.
-For example, let us consider that the workflow consists of three calculations in three different codes with the next code using the output of the previous code:
+For example, let us consider that the workflow consists of three calculations using three different codes where each subsequent code uses the output of the previous one:

 1. Run code 1
 2. Run code 2
 3. Run code 3

 When we do this by hand, we are actually doing many more steps than described above.
-For example, we usually check the input parameters and the outputs of each step.
+For example, we usually prepare the input parameters and check the outputs of each step.
 Therefore, a more realistic description of the workflow could look like:

 1. Prepare and check the input for code 1